 - When you as a Superadmin log in as one of the users in your platform and impersonate one of your users, for security reasons, you cannot access E-Signature courses into which the user that you are impersonating is enrolled.
 When a user is enrolled in an E-Signature course, they have to go through a secondary authentication process in order to prove their identity.
 Accessing an E-Signature course of another user would mean having access to personal One Time Passwords (OTP) needed for E-Signature authentication.
 As a consequence, the electronic signature will lose its legal validity (of course, in order for the learner’s E-Signature to have legal validity, the course must be completed by the user who signs it and in their own account).
-Please refer to this article for more information about the User Impersonation functionality.
+More information about the User Impersonation functionality.

 - If a user has completed the training material of an E-Signature course but they haven’t completed the One Time Password authentication process yet, if you (as the Superadmin) then add new training material to the E-Signature course unblocking the Training Material tab of the course, the user will be able to complete the OTP authentication process anyway without having to complete the new training material.